Lumi-supercomputer/utility-tools/README.md

 # utility-tools
 Small tools for users of Lumi

+Shared settings are in `settings.sh`
+Here you can set the timeouts, toggle if ssh to compute nodes is enabled and change the name of the supercomputer.

 ## start-jupyter
 Will start a juptyer notebook and print connection information so that users can forward a port to Lumi and then connect to the